XAdanM/XAdamM.github.io/content/posts/gitea-actually-joins-the-fediverse.md

 You can read more about federated following at this [draft PR](https://gitea.com/Ta180m/gitea/pulls/6) if you like gory technical details.

 And since I get asked this a ton, these federated features like federated following are (obviously) not in Gitea right now, but will probably be released in Gitea 1.18 in October.
 Only four more months of waiting!
+(I guess you could also try compiling [my code](https://gitea.com/Ta180m/gitea) and running it for your Gitea instance, but I highly don't recommend it since it might cause damage to your Gitea database.)